 Flexibility training is an integral part of conditioning for any sport.
 Optimum flexibility helps the athlete perform better and be more resilient to the physical demands of training and competition.

-Range3D adds to cardiovascular and strength equipment, offering a standardised, reproducible, measurable regimen, such that the athletes are all able to perform the same stretching exercises in the same way.
-Range of motion can be monitored, to identify insufficient hip mobility or muscle imbalance.
+The Range3D multi-gym supplements cardiovascular and strength equipment, offering a standardised, reproducible, measurable regimen.
+The athletes are all able to perform the same stretching exercises in the same way, and the range of motion feedback helps identify insufficient hip mobility or muscle imbalance.

-The best place for static stretching is the gym, where the athlete will be warm and comfortable.
-Range3D can be used for a post-exercise cool-down or a dedicated session to improve range of motion.
+The gym is the ideal environment for a post-exercise cool-down or a dedicated session to improve range of motion.
 Static stretching aids recovery, allowing muscles to return to normal resting length.
-Range3D especially assists the user with maintaining position and control for the longer duration developmental stretch.
+The Range3D multi-gym especially assists the user with maintaining position and control for the longer duration developmental stretch.

 Certain sports involve rotational movements which require a large degree of flexibility in the shoulders, spine and hips.
 Hip rotation that is limited would put strain on other joints, above and below the hip.
-Using Range3D the athlete will detect any restriction and can stretch the medial and lateral rotator muscles accordingly.
+With the Range3D multi-gym the athlete will detect any restriction, and can stretch the medial and lateral rotator muscles accordingly.

 Maintaining normal musculoskeletal function is essential for physical well-being and overall quality of life.
 However, this can’t be achieved only with cardiovascular and strength training – regular stretching exercises are necessary to retain joint range of motion.

-Range3D encourages stretching by making it straightforward and rewarding, and caters for all fitness levels by providing the stability and control needed to perform the exercises properly.
-Users will benefit from a routine that is aimed at helping them stay active.
+The Range3D multi-gym encourages stretching by making it straightforward and rewarding, and caters for all fitness levels by providing the stability and control needed to perform the exercises properly.
+Users have access to a routine that is intended to help them keep active.